OhKieran/OhKieran/README.md

-- 👋 Hi, I’m Kieran
+- 👋 Hi, nice to meet you!
+I'm Kieran
-- 👀 Learning Game Dev in Unity and Web Dev
+- 👀 I'm currently studying front-end web development in hopes of a career change

 <!---
 OhKieran/OhKieran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.